 Most importantly, what did the modern Shoshone think of Sacajawea?
 Did they view her as a traitor (as the Mexicans tend to see La Malinche), or was she to be admired for her strength and intelligence?

 I was hoping to pay my respects to a woman who my daughter and I viewed as courageous and skilled.
 I wanted to recognize her (often ignored) contributions to U.S. history.
 But what did I know about Shoshone history and reality?
 Very little.
-I feared that this made me an intruder, an appropriate glommer-on.
+I feared that this made me an intruder, an inappropriate glommer-on.

 There was no signage to lead us to Sacajawea’s grave.
 There was no gift shop or tour guide.
 A small brown sign indicating the way to the “Cemetery” was the only marking we saw.